kelechukwunn/Nneoma/README.md

 # Nneoma
-Business Analytics Projects for self-study and learning.
+Business Analytics Projects for self-study, learning, and improvement.